 Hormones are chemical messengers that affect just about every physiological process in the body.
 They also work synergistically with each other, so if one hormone level is not optimal, other hormones can be affected.

 The Providers at Leigh Ann Scott, M.D.
 Can Help!

 Restoring hormonal balance has many positive health benefits, in addition to providing relief from symptoms.
-Dr. Scott and Nurse Practitioner Elise Lewis offer extensive laboratory testing to specifically identify which hormones for women might need balancing.
+Our providers offer extensive laboratory testing to specifically identify which hormones for women might need balancing.
 This testing also looks at other health markers which provide a whole-body picture so that optimal hormone balance can be achieved.